instana/terraform-provider-instana/examples/reference-architecture/README.md

 ### Step 0: Copy to Your Repository

-**Important:** This example is meant to be copied to your own repository where you manage your Terraform code.
+**Important:** Copy this example to your own repository where you manage your Terraform code.

 This approach allows you to:
 - Customize the configuration for your specific needs